Become a Docker Power User with Microsoft VS Code

 Interact with Docker images & containers

-Once we have containers that are running, we can interact with them directly with VS Code.
+Once we have running containers, we can interact with them directly with VS Code.
 Click on the Docker Plugin logo on the left taskbar.
-Additional options now; Images, Containers, and Registries.
-Expanding Images shows all images available locally, containers show all running and stopped containers, and registries indicate which are available to use.
+Additional options now: Images, Containers, and Registries.
+Expanding Images shows all images available locally, containers show all running and stopped containers, and registries indicate which are available.

 VS Code interact with Docker images, containers, and registries